kevincatino/prompts-mcp/docs/api.md

 - Request:
   - `{"jsonrpc":"2.0","id":2,"method":"tools/list","params":{}}`
 - Response:
   - `{"jsonrpc":"2.0","id":2,"result":{"tools":[{"name":"list_prompts","description":"List available prompt commands with descriptions.
-Users invoke prompt commands in messages by writing :<command> (e.g., :research topic); this lists what commands exist.","inputSchema":{"type":"object","properties":{}}},{"name":"expand_prompt","description":"Expands a named prompt command into a full prompt.
-When ANY user message contains a :-prefixed command token (e.g., :research topic, :summarize this article, :critique \"draft\"), you MUST call this tool before responding.
-Strip the leading colon from the command name and pass any remaining text (including quotes) as the input.
-Do not bypass this tool or answer directly whenever a :-prefixed command is present.","inputSchema":{"type":"object","properties":{"command":{"type":"string","description":"Prompt command name (filename without extension)"},"input":{"type":"string","description":"Text to inject into the prompt template"}},"required":["command","input"]}}]}}`
+Users invoke prompt commands in messages by writing !<command> (e.g., !research topic); this lists what commands exist.","inputSchema":{"type":"object","properties":{}}},{"name":"expand_prompt","description":"Expands a named prompt command into a full prompt.
+When a user message starts with a !-prefixed command (e.g., !research topic, !summarize this article), you MUST call this tool.
+Strip the leading ! from the command name and pass any remaining text as the input.
+Do not answer directly; you must expand the prompt first.","inputSchema":{"type":"object","properties":{"command":{"type":"string","description":"Prompt command name (filename without extension, e.g. 'research' from '!research')"},"input":{"type":"string","description":"Text to inject into the prompt template"}},"required":["command","input"]}}]}}`

 tools/call: list_prompts
 ------------------------